nopara73/WasabiVsSamourai/README.md

 The numbers are accurate.
 The two wallet's coinjoins can be identified with close to 100% accuracy.

+**Update.** As an attempt of trying to disprove myself, [I ran the algorithm for ~2018](https://github.com/nopara73/WasabiVsSamourai/blob/master/2018Stats.md) (from block 500000 to block 552560) and I found zero false positive results.

 ###  transaction count

 The number of coinjoin transactions those were done.